Emergence of a non-Fowler-Nordheim-type behavior for a general planar tunneling barrier: Introduction

 \section{Introduction}

-Field emission is a process by which electrons are emitted from a material due to the application of external fields.
-The high field narrows the vacuum potential barrier such that electrons have a non-negligible tunneling probability.
-This effect was first described by Fowler and Nordheim \cite{Fowler}.
-They considered a wave-mechanical tunnelling through a triangular barrier but the image charge potential was not included.
-In 1956 Murphy and Good \cite{Murphy} used a more realistic barrier, rounded by the image potential.
-They used the JWKB approximation to obtain an expression for the barrier transmission coefficient.
-More recently, several works have been developed to account for both tunneling and thermal emission of electrons from metals \cite{Jensen}.
-The electron sources of the field electron emission can be utilized in many applications such as field emission microscope, field electron emission flat panel displays and many other vacuum microelectronic devices.
+Field emission (FE) is a process whereupon electrons are emitted from metallic materials due to the presence of a high electric field.
+This field narrows the bare potential energy (PE) barrier, such that the electrons present a non-negligible tunneling probability~\cite{Biswas}.
+This effect was first described by Fowler and Nordheim~\cite{Fowler} (FN).
+They considered a wave-mechanical tunneling through a triangular PE barrier but the image charge potential was not included.
+In $1956$, Murphy and Good~\cite{Murphy} (MG) introduced a more realistic PE barrier taking into account the image charge PE.
+They used the semi-classical (JWKB) approximation~\cite{Murphy, Cutler, Fursey, Neto2, Neto3} to obtain an expression for the barrier transmission coefficient.
+More recently, several works have been developed to include effects of tunneling, thermal emission and curvature for field emission in metals~\cite{Cutler, Jensen, Forbes4, Edgcombe, Fischer, Forbes6, Kyritsakis, Holgate}.

-The Fowler-Nordheim formula is generally used in order to quantitatively describe the field emission process in metals.
-In this paper the emission field phenomenon from cold conductors is investigated and a new analytical Fowler-Nordheim formula is developed which combines reasonable accuracy with computational ease.